Goodnight77/Deep-fake-Forensics-Challenge/README.md

 1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
 2. Navigate to the relevant directories for each challenge.
 3. Follow the instructions provided in each directory to replicate, enhance, and document the results.

-## Contributing

-If you'd like to contribute to this project, please review our [Contribution Guidelines](CONTRIBUTING.md) for more information.

-## License

-This project is licensed under the [MIT License](LICENSE.md) - see the [LICENSE.md](LICENSE.md) file for details.